113ll3/Ibmclouddocscli/plugins/registry/index.md

 **Parameters**
 <dl>
 <dt>NAMESPACE</dt>
 <dd>The namespace you want to add.
-The namespace must be unique across all {{site.data.keyword.Bluemix_short}} accounts in the same region.</dd>
+The namespace must be unique across all {{site.data.keyword.Bluemix_notm}} accounts in the same region.</dd>
 </dl>

 ## bx cr namespace-list (bx cr namespaces)
 {: #bx_cr_namespace_list}

-Displays all namespaces that are owned by your {{site.data.keyword.Bluemix_short}} account.
+Displays all namespaces that are owned by your {{site.data.keyword.Bluemix_notm}} account.

 ```
 bx cr namespace-list